A woman’s guide to getting a pay rise

 Nervousness about talking money can have many causes – a lack of self-esteem, reluctance to break cultural norms, fear of being seen as mercenary or fear of rejection.
 But it’s worth remembering that making sure you’re paid fairly is a basic right, and it makes good business sense too.
 Done right, demonstrating your negotiation skills will show commercial savvy that will impress your boss.

-“No one should think less of you for asking,” says Louise Campbell.
+“No one should think less of you for asking,” says Suzanne.
 “Any employer worth their salt will respect your confidence and ambition.
 And if they don’t, well what does that say about them?”

 ”Say to yourself: ‘What’s the worst that can happen?’” adds Joanne Chua.
 “The worst thing is they can say no. But who would you rather be – someone who tried, or someone who didn’t dare ask?”